pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 i).
 StandardScaler: Using this feature scaling the Accuracy score: of 0.9346 significantly decreases as compared with the above model(a,b) ii).
 MinMaxScaler:   Using this feature scaling the Accuracy score: of 0.9204 significantly decreases as compared with the above model(a,b)

 12).
-Creating Model Selection 'Decision Tree' i).
+Creating Model Selection 'Decision Tree'.

+i).
 Model Training and Prediction: Two models are trained: one using the Gini impurity criterion and
       the other using the Entropy criterion and predictions are made using both models. ii).
 Model Evaluation: Both models are evaluated using a confusion matrix, accuracy, and classification report.